barryclark/jekyll-now/_posts/2019-09-16-howto-nuxeo-component.md

 It's basically a wrapper around a callable that keeps the instance in its internal state:

   1. The `LazyProvider` is supposed to provide a `Dummy` interface using a `callable` to build it.
-  2. We can verify that calling twice our `LazyProvider` only instanciate once our `Dummy` Object.
+  2. We can verify that calling our `LazyProvider` twice only instanciate one of our `Dummy` Object.

 Let's apply this to our component and look at the difference: